greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   This clause is valid only for append-optimized, column-oriented tables.

-:   Column compression settings are inherited from the table level to the partition level to the subpartition level.
+:   Column compression settings are inherited from the table level to the partition level to the sub-partition level.
 The lowest-level settings have priority.

 :   For more information about using column compression, refer to [Adding Column-Level Compression](../../admin_guide/ddl/ddl-storage.html#topic43).